Questions to Ask your Clients When Selling Estate Properties

 One of the most frequent questions I receive as a real estate attorney is how a seller should be listed on a contract when the property is being sold from an estate.
 When property is being sold from an estate and not from an individual, it can present a challenge for the attorney and agents, mainly due to the extra pieces and process involved.

 Real estate attorneys will always have to review the title work and estate documents to ensure that the property is clear to be sold and the documents are being signed by the correct people.
 Below is a list of questions that clients can be asked upfront to make the closing process more efficient and to prepare the client for the documentation they may have to provide prior to closing.

-- How long has the owner been deceased and where did they die?
+- How long has the owner been deceased?

-- Has an estate file been opened in North Carolina or any other state?
+- Has an estate file been opened in the state where the property is located or another state

 - Is an estate attorney involved?